What to Eat in Boston: 8 Can’t-Miss Foods

 • Wander through the Beacon Hill neighbourhood for beautiful architecture, making sure to stop by the Scarlett O’Hara house

-• Visit the Isabella Stewart Museum
+• Visit the Isabella Stewart Gardner Museum

 • Learn about the world at the Mapparium